polimi-cmls-23/group3-hw-JUCE-LaLobby/README.md

 The **CTAG Dynamic Range Compressor** is a VST3 plugin, built to be an easy-to-use, good-sounding tool, well suited for any kind of application.
 The topology chosen by the author of the plugin is the feedforward topology, resembling the one of an analog VCA-Compressor.

-This is the **GUI** of the plugin:

 ![screenshot of the plugin](img/CTAGDRC_Snap.png)

-From the graphical interface we can see these parameters that can be set:
+From the graphical interface we can see the parameters that can be set:
 - Attack and Release
 - Knee
 - Ratio